 More importantly, though, the way you survive in Minecraft is entirely up to you.
 You could build an elaborate fortress and play a defence-style game, fending off the creatures of the night.
 Or you could craft exciting weaponry and venture out into the most dangerous zones of the world, testing both your mettle and metal.
 The world is literally endless and filled with amazing natural wonders just begging to be explored.
 Just remember to eat something every now and again, and you’ll be fine.

-We spend so much time focusing on the game’s creative side and Minecraft mods, and all the amazing possibilities out there, we sometimes forget that the vanilla Survival Mode is just as exciting in its own way.
+We spend so much time focusing on the game’s creative side and its many Minecraft mods, Minecraft maps, and Minecraft seeds, and all the other amazing possibilities out there, we sometimes forget that the vanilla Survival Mode is just as exciting in its own way.
 And if you really want to make an automated mining production line in Survival Mode, don’t let us stop you.
 Just make sure the creepers don’t put a spanner in your works.

 With the huge success of games like DayZ, it was only a matter of time before a licensed IP decided to give the survival genre a try.
 Taking its cue from one of the best PC games you can play right now in Dark Souls 3, Conan Exiles shunts you into the Hyborian Age as everyone’s favourite barbarian looks to duff people up and avoid death.